Review: Big Agnes Copper Spur HV UL2 Tent

 We didn’t want to do the same.
-And while we knew that we could reduce the weight of food we were carrying (I’ll be posting a guide soon to exactly what food we packed with us for our nine-day hike in Torres del Paine National Park), there’s nothing you can do if your basic equipment – i.e. your tent – is overly heavy or bulky.
+And while we knew that we could reduce the weight of food we were carrying (read this guide to exactly what food we packed with us for our nine-day hike in Torres del Paine National Park), there’s nothing you can do if your basic equipment – i.e. your tent – is overly heavy or bulky.

 Making careful, practical choices about the equipment you pack

-I’m not going to go into detail here about exactly everything I packed in my backpack (instead, I’ll be posting my equipment list for hiking the Torres del Paine Circuit) but what I will say is that the best decision we made was researching and investing in a new, lightweight backpacking tent.
+I’m not going to go into detail here about exactly everything I packed in my backpack (instead, read this equipment list for hiking the Torres del Paine O Circuit) but what I will say is that the best decision we made was researching and investing in a new, lightweight backpacking tent.

 We chose the Big Agnes Copper Spur HV UL2, possible the top backpacking tent available on the market.
 At over $400 (£309) she was an investment, but Big Aggie as she came to be known, was worth every penny.

 Is Big Agnes Copper Spur HV UL2 right for you?

 Instead, you've got a couple of options: check out the Terra Nova Zephyros, a two person tent that I've camped all over Patagonia and South America with - another great lightweight option and one that at around $160/£117 doesn't break the bank.